 Acceptance and Maintenance Testing

 In 1970s, it was recognized that the rapid growth of increasingly complex electrical systems demanded oversight to promote safety and system reliability.
 In 1972, organizations came together to create NETA as well as the first standard, Acceptance Testing Specifications for Electrical Power Equipment and Systems.
 In 1975, the NETA Electrical Testing Technician Certification was established.
-Today, NETA has grown beyond the United States, its standard has become ANSI Accredited, and is the gold standard for all firms that perform Electrical Maintenance Programs.
+Today, NETA has grown beyond the United States.
+Its standard has become ANSI Accredited and is the gold standard for all firms that perform Electrical Acceptance and Maintenance Testing.

-Today, there are three standards for electrical maintenance testing, or sometimes called power testing, or high voltage testing :
+Today, there are three standards for electrical acceptance and maintenance testing, sometimes called power testing or high voltage testing :